P11D Deadline 2026 Submission Dates, How to File & Penalties for UK Employers

 Reporting is handled by completing and submitting forms P11D and P11D(b).

-P11D – completed by each employee to disclose the perks and expenses supplied.
+P11D – completed by the employer for each employee to disclose the perks and expenses supplied.
 HMRC uses this to change the employee’s PAYE code.
 The employee will need this to file their tax return, if appropriate.

-P11D(b) is the employer’s declaration that all P11Ds are correct.
-This also validates the total Class 1A NICs owed (estimated at 13.8% of total benefits granted).
+P11D(b) – the employer’s declaration that all P11Ds are correct.
+This validates the total Class 1A NICs owed, calculated at 15% of total benefits granted for 2025-26.

 Deadlines for submitting P11D and P11D(b) forms in 2024/2025